-Roon Remote is designed for inside the home.
+Roon is designed for inside the home.
 ARC is designed for outside the home.
 Roon supports more advanced functionality including DSP, metadata editing, and zone setup, whereas ARC offers Roon’s key functionality on the go.

-In other words, your Core holds most of your Roon data, files, and preferences and ARC pings your Core for this information.
+Yes, ARC is a client of your Roon Server.
+In other words, your server holds most of your Roon data, files, and preferences and ARC pings your server for this information.
 There’s deliberately not much data stored within ARC itself.
-Your Core remains the brains of the operation so that ARC can remain as lightweight, and nimble as possible.
+Your server remains the brains of the operation so that ARC can remain as lightweight, and nimble as possible.
+Because this setup requires regular communication between ARC and your server, you’ll want to ensure that your server is always on and has sufficient upload speeds.
+For best results, we recommend connecting your server via ethernet cable directly to your network.
+ARC should perform without issue on most modern mobile networks, but feel free to use WiFi when possible for even faster results.

 Any changes you make on ARC will show up in Roon and vice versa.

-Because of the myriad of situations which can come up when using a mobile app (e.g. editing a playlist in a tunnel), there may be a slight delay for ARC or Roon to update.
+Because of the myriad of situations that can come up when using a mobile app (e.g. editing a playlist in a tunnel), there may be a slight delay for ARC or Roon to update.
 However, in general, ARC should update automatically.
 If data ever feels out-of-sync, you can simply pull down to trigger a refresh and data sync.

-If you would like to override this, you are able to adjust these settings.
-Under Settings > Playback you will see the option for audio quality and from there you can set exactly the quality level you’d like ARC to use for mobile data or WiFi.
+UnderSettings >Playbackyou will see the option for audio quality and from there you can set exactly the quality level you’d like ARC to use for mobile data or WiFi.

 By default, ARC is set to download in original quality and preserve your data by only downloading on WiFi.
 However, you can override this setting and proceed to download from mobile data.
+To do so:

-To do so, go to Settings > Downloads and turn off “Download on Wi-Fi Only” or simply attempt to download something on mobile data and ARC will prompt you.
+Go toSettings > Downloadsand turn off “Download on Wi-Fi Only” or simply attempt to download something on mobile data and ARC will prompt you.

 Downloaded content exists on the profile level and will be shared between profiles on the same account.